If you have suffered abdominal and vaginal pain and bleeding after being implanted with transvaginal mesh, call us and we will evaluate your case.

 Coloplast is one of the smaller manufacturers of transvaginal meshes.
 TVM products manufactured by Coloplast:

 Coloplast settled about 400 lawsuits for $16 million in 2014.
-The claimants reportedly received about $40K.
-The manufacturer increased its legal budget to $448 million in 2015 after courts ordered it to move forward on litigation involving 200 cases.
+The claimants allegedly received about $40K.
+The manufacturer increased its legal budget in 2015 to $448 million after courts ordered it to move forward on litigation involving 200 cases.

 Cook is one of the smaller mesh manufacturers.
 There are 632 product liability cases filed against Cook Medical, Inc. that have been consolidated from around the country to the federal court in West Virginia.
 Cook has settled 19.5% of these cases.